- What does a professional indexer do?

 - the ability to meet deadlines.

-The Australian and New Zealand Society of Indexers is a network of professional indexers with members in all Australian states and in New Zealand.
+The Australian and New Zealand Society of Indexers is a network of professional indexers across Australia and New Zealand.
 The Society recognises professional competence through accreditation of indexers.
 It maintains a list of indexers who are available to accept commissions.
 Their contact details can be found in Indexers Available.

 Engaging an indexer